coursemaster44/Section-8/README.md

 - Region - Asia Pacific(Mumbai)
 - Application name - cd-app
 - Deployment group - cd-app-dg (Created in section-7)
+- We will use node-server Ec2 instance (Created in section-7)

 Click on Next